It’s that time of year again when holiday gift giving is on all of our minds.

 Picture frames can make great gifts that help you enjoy family time all year round.

 Seeing family pictures, our dog pictures and dance-related items throughout our home bring my wife and I joy on a regular basis.

 If you have a passion or cause you care deeply about, consider making a donation at holiday time and keeping an organization’s name front and center in your home by using items with their name or logo.
-As an example, the Obesity Action Coalition, an organization we support, is doing great work with their Stop Weight Bias campaign.

 2-What Tools Can Make Healthy Eating Easier for You?